ben-rogerson/git-worktree-toolbox/README.md

 # 🌳 Git Worktree Toolbox MCP Server (includes CLI)

 Gives AI agents the power to spin up isolated git worktrees on demand.
-Work on multiple features in parallel, each with its own branch and workspace, without the branch-switching chaos.
+Work on multiple features in parallel, each with its own branch, without stash and branch-switching chaos.

-Each task runs in its own sandbox—experiment, break things, pivot strategies—while your main branch stays pristine.
+Each task runs in its own sandbox—experiment, so you can break things or pivot strategies—while your main branch stays pristine.
 Built for AI-assisted workflows where rapid iteration and context switching are the norm.

 ### Available Tools

 **Discovery & Navigation**

-- `list projects` - Discover git repositories in configured directories
-- `list workspaces` - View all workspaces for a repository
+- `list` - List projects and their worktrees
-- `get workspace info` - Get detailed workspace information
+- `info` - Get detailed worktree information

-**Workspace Lifecycle**
+**Worktree Lifecycle**

-- `create workspace` - Create isolated worktree for a task
+- `new` - Create worktree and matching branch
-- `initialize workspace metadata` - Initialize metadata for existing workspace
+- `init` - Initialize metadata for existing worktree
-- `archive workspace` - Archive completed workspace
+- `archive` - Archive worktree and matching branch
-- `launch workspace` - Open workspace in IDE/terminal
+- `go` - Open worktree in IDE/terminal

 **Change Management**

-- `list changes from specific workspace` - Show detailed changes in a workspace
+- `changes` - Show detailed changes
-- `force commit workspace` - Manually trigger commit in workspace
+- `push` - Commit and push all changes
-- `merge workspace changes` - Sync remote changes to local workspace
+- `grab` - Merge changes from another worktree

 **Integration**

-- `generate mr link` - Generate GitLab/GitHub merge request link
+- `mr` - Supply the MR/PR creation link

 ## Get Started